Code of Regulations

 DIRECTORS AND OFFICERS

 Section 1.
-The board of directors of this corporation shall consist of ten (10) directors, all of whom shall be members of the corporation who are natural persons and subject to the residency qualifications set forth below:
+The board of directors of this corporation shall consist of nine (9) directors, all of whom shall be members of the corporation who are natural persons and subject to the qualifications set forth below:

-- A minimum of eight (8) of the directors shall be residents of Delaware County, Ohio, and a minimum of one (1) of the directors shall be a resident of Morrow County, Ohio; and
+- A minimum of seven (7) of the directors shall be residents of Delaware County, Ohio, and a minimum of one (1) of the directors shall be a resident of Morrow County, Ohio; and

 - No more than two (2) of the Delaware County directors shall be residents of the same township within Delaware County.
 For purposes of this provision, persons residing within a municipality shall be considered residents of the township within which the municipality is or was geographically located, whether or not such persons would be considered residents of the township for other purposes.

 Section 2.
-At each annual meeting, the members shall elect for a term of three (3) years the number of elected directors whose terms of office have expired.
-A nominee whose election would result in a violation of the Article III, Section 1 residency qualifications is disqualified from standing for election.
-For example, a nominee who resides in a township within which two (2) members of the board of directors not standing for reelection also reside is disqualified.
+At each annual election of directors, the members shall elect for a term of three (3) years the number of elected directors whose terms of office have expired.
+A nominee whose election would result in a violation of the Article III, Section 1 qualifications is disqualified from standing for election.
 Only ballots casting votes for candidates equal in number to the number of directors to be elected shall be counted; ballots containing votes for fewer or greater than the number of directors the ballot indicates are to be elected shall not be counted.
 The qualified nominees receiving the highest number of votes will be elected to the seats to be filled.
 Each director shall hold office for the term for which elected and until his or her successor shall have been duly elected and qualified.

 Section 4.
-Meetings of the board of directors will be held at an office of the corporation or at such other place as the board of directors designates.
+Meetings of the board of directors will be held at an office of the corporation, at such other place or as a virtual meeting as the board of directors designates.
 Regular meetings of the board shall take place at such times and dates set forth in an annual directors’ meetings schedule adopted by the board of directors at its first meeting, regular or special, following the annual meeting of the members, as the same may be amended from time to time (the “directors’ meeting schedule”).
 The directors’ meeting schedule constitutes notice to all directors of all regular meetings on the directors’ meeting schedule and no further notice shall be required, although further notice may be given.
-Written or printed notice stating the time, date and purpose of any special meeting of the board of directors will be delivered to each director not less than three (3) nor more than fourteen (14) days before the date of the special meeting.
-Such notices shall be delivered personally, by first class U.S. mail, by a nationally recognized courier service, or electronically or by facsimile if a confirmation of receipt is provided.
-If mailed or delivered by courier, the notice will be deemed to be delivered when deposited in the mail by registered or certified mail or when deposited with the courier addressed to the director at the director’s address as it appears on the records of the corporation with postage or delivery fees prepaid.
-If sent electronically or by facsimile, the notice will be deemed delivered at the time and date set forth in the confirmation of receipt.
+A notice stating the time, date and purpose of any special meeting of the board of directors will be delivered to each director at least twenty-four (24) hours prior to the meeting.
+Such notices shall be delivered by any means permitted by Ohio Revised Code Chapter 1702, as the same may be amended from time to time.

 Section 5.
 A majority of the board of directors shall constitute a quorum at any meeting of the board.
-Except as otherwise provided by law or in these regulations, the affirmative vote of the majority of the directors at a meeting at which a quorum is present shall be the act of the board of directors.
+Except as otherwise provided by law or in these regulations, the affirmative vote of the majority of the directors at a meeting at which there is a quorum shall be the act of the board of directors.

 Section 6.
-The board of directors shall meet within ten (10) days after the annual election of directors and shall elect a president, vice-president, and a secretary-treasurer from among themselves.
-Each of the officers shall hold office until the next annual election meeting of directors and until the election and qualification of his or her successor, unless removed sooner by death, resignation, or for cause.
+The board of directors shall meet within ten (10) days after the annual election of directors, as an initial directors meeting, and shall elect a president, vice-president, and a secretary and treasurer from among themselves.
+Each of the officers shall hold office until the next initial directors meeting and until the election and qualification of his or her successor, unless removed sooner by death, resignation, or for cause.
 The board of directors shall fix the compensation of officers.

 The director or officer against whom such charges have been presented shall be informed in writing of such charges at least twenty (20) days prior to the meeting, and shall have the opportunity at such meeting to be heard in person or by counsel and to present witnesses.
 The person or persons bringing the charges, who shall have the burden of proof and who shall first present witnesses and evidence to support the charges, may be heard in person or by counsel.
 The president of the corporation, or an attorney at law designated by the president, shall preside over the hearing, unless the president is a person against whom the charges have been brought, in which case the vice president, or an attorney at law designated by the vice president shall preside.
-If at the conclusion of the hearing the removal of a director is approved by a majority vote of the members present and voting, such removal is effective immediately and such action shall also constitute removal from office of any office held by the removed director.
-A vacancy in the board of directors thus created shall immediately be filled by a vote of a majority of the members present and voting at such meeting.
-A vacancy in any office thus created shall be filled at the next board of directors’ meeting, regular or special, by the directors from among their number so constituted after the vacancy in the board has been filled.
+If at the conclusion of the hearing the removal of a director is approved by a majority vote of the members participating in the meeting, such removal is effective immediately and such action shall also constitute removal from office of any office held by the removed director.
+A vacancy in the board of directors thus created shall immediately be filled by a vote of a majority of the members participating in the meeting.
+A vacancy in any office thus created shall be filled at the next board of directors’ meeting, regular or special, by the directors from among their number so constituted after the vacancy in the board of directors has been filled.